 How can we look at these steps back and forth?

 About a month ago, I just had such an experience.
 I had just begun to get back in a flow of enjoying meeting people around where I live after many weeks of isolation.
 Even though Sweden has never been in full lockdown as many other parts of the world, there has been restrictions and I chose to stay more home in response to all that was going on.

 So when I got invited by someone I met a couple of years ago for a diner, it felt really joyful to socialize more.
 We had diner and later in the evening the tone shifted from the trivial conversation to sexual advances.

 Rather than obeying the cautious convention to deflect the advances, I stayed wondering what degree of intimacy I actually wanted with this person.
-At some point I felt a freeze – thoughts of what I want to express, more and more pressing inside my head that I can’t voice- while feeling contradictory feelings.
-I then remembered that I can step back and from a bit more distance, feel myself more and express what is going on for me.
+At some point I felt a freeze – thoughts of what I wanted to express, more and more pressing inside my head that I couldn’t voice- while feeling contradictory feelings.
+I then remembered that I can step back physically and from a bit more distance, feel myself more and express what is going on for me.

-So I did, and could communicate again.
+So I stepped back, and could communicate again.
 A positive step towards how I want to connect to others: In my sovereignty and ability to speak my truth.

 The exchange continued and I experienced with delight moments of unconventional exploration of what is really true to me in the moment, exercising to share in the moment my observations and what I was open for or not.
-The delight was in the awareness that I was meeting this person from a sovereign place where my own yes and no where guiding me rather than the conditioning and societal rules and norms.
+The delight was in the awareness that I was meeting this person from a sovereign place where my own yesses and no’s were guiding me rather than the conditioning and societal rules and norms.
 I was completely out of charted territory and it felt really good.